For some people alcohol can be part of many occasions but like many drugs it’s addictive, both physically and psychologically.

 Some people believe that there’s such thing as an ‘addictive personality’ which leads to alcohol dependence.
 But there’s not much strong evidence to support this view.

+Taking regular breaks from alcohol is the best way to lower your risk of becoming dependent on it.
 If you drink regularly, your body builds up a tolerance to alcohol.
 Tolerance is a physiological response we have to any drug: the more you consume, the more your body needs to have the same effect.
 Regular drinking induces certain enzymes in your liver that break up (metabolise) alcohol.
-If you drink heavily over weeks or months, levels of these enzymes go up, your tolerance builds and you need more alcohol to get the same effects 2.
+If you drink heavily over weeks or months, levels of these enzymes go up, your tolerance builds and you need more alcohol to get the same effects 3.

 Brain systems get tolerant to alcohol too, and although you may be able to walk a straight line after drinking quite a lot, this means the brain has adapted so that next day the brain cells ‘expect’ alcohol.
 Withdrawal symptoms such as anxiety and jitteriness occur, and you can find yourself drinking alcohol just to relieve that.